-Three faculty members with the University of Florida Institute of Food and Agricultural Sciences have been elected 2019 Fellows of the American Academy for the Advancement of Science, the world’s largest general scientific society, according to an announcement issued by AAAS earlier today.
+Three faculty members with the University of Florida Institute of Food and Agricultural Sciences have been elected 2019 Fellows of the American Association for the Advancement of Science, the world’s largest general scientific society, according to an announcement issued by AAAS earlier today.

 The three are: Senthold Asseng, a professor with the department of agricultural and biological engineering; Karen Garrett, a professor with the plant pathology department and Wayne Nicholson, a professor with the department of microbiology and cell science.

 The trio will be officially inducted during the AAAS annual meeting Feb.
 13-16 in Seattle.
 They are part of a cohort of six UF faculty elected 2019 Fellows.

 Records indicate this is the largest number of UF/IFAS faculty elected AAAS Fellows in a single year, said Jack Payne, UF senior vice president for agriculture and natural resources.